Banaanae/ahk_v/README.md

 # ahk_v

-AutoHotKey turned into a visual langauge with Blockly
+ahk_v is a visual editor for ahk using blockly
+It is currently quite early in development, but many simpler blocks and math functions are done

 ## Roadmap

-This is still very early in development, but some general goals for this project is
-- Get some common blocks done
+- [X] Get some common blocks done
-- Make a code generator for ahk
+- [X] Make a code generator for ahk
-- Add more blocks and guis
+- [ ] Add more blocks and guis
+- - [ ] Gui Options
-- Wiki for each saying what it does + examples
+- [ ] Wiki for each saying what it does + examples
-- Standard colouring
+- [ ] Standard colouring
-- better categories
+- [ ] Better categories (Sort and dupelicate some blocks into multiple categories)

-This project isn't affiliated with AutoHotKey
+<sub>This project isn't affiliated with AutoHotKey</sub>